 Accommodation in bunkhouses and Hostels on the White Peak Loop Peak District cycle Trails.

 The Peak District Cycle Ways group have achieved an immense engineering feat in opening the Monsal Trail from near Buxton into Bakewell, to the applause of Derbyshires residents and visitors, who have voted with their feet and wheels.
-Completing the connection though to Matlock and connecting the Monsal and Tissington Trail to Buxton will soon create a cycle loop “The White Peak Loop” sure to bring many more visitors and their bikes to the Peaks.
+Completing the connection though to Matlock and connecting the Monsal and Tissington Trail to Buxton will soon create a cycle loop “The White Peak Loop” is sure to bring many more visitors and their bikes to the Peaks.

 The uplands and valleys of the Peak District are blessed with railways beds, built for the industries which once thrived in this now rural landscape.
 The railway beds cross the high moors using the “cut and cover” technique pioneered by the railways to provide flat or consistently gentle inclines , making ideal Peak District cycle trails with easy rides and stunning views.